|Project by Joe||posted 279 days ago||2229 views||14 times favorited||9 comments|

 I made this little sanding table out of some 1/4” ply scraps I had lying around.
 I found something like this somewhere out there on the internet a while back.

 The hole in the top allows for the drum to be lowered directly into it.
 Otherwise, your drum will have to sit slightly above your table, resulting in a bit of a lip, which will have to them be flipped and sanded again.
 The hole alleviates that problem.
 Just snug up your workpiece to the drum and away you go!

 I drilled the hole in front so I could attach my shop vac for dust collection.
 The box gets full of dust quickly, and I know it may be overkill to have a shop vac hooked up to this little guy, but I can’t think of a better way to empty the dust.

 If you are going to make something like this, ensure to create some way to anchor the set-up to your table.
 I just left a little lip so I could spring clamp it.

 I always try to add a splash of clever to my projects if I can.
 This one included.
 So I don’t have to raise and lower my table all the time, I cut a 1 1/2” piece of ABS pipe to hold the chuck of my drill press down.
 I cut about 1/3 of the pipe away.
 Hopefully you can see that in the photos.
 I simply lower it, slip in the piece and it holds it at the right height.
 When I want to adjust or switch grits, I can pop out the ABS piece, do what I need to do, and never have to adjust and re-adjust the table height.

 If I were to make another, I would increase the size of the top to accommodate for larger pieces.

--- It's better to have a clamp and not need it than to need a clamp and not have it.
+-- It's better to have a tool and not need it than to need a tool and not have it.